 3. Allocate energy.
 You don’t have enough energy to do everything at once.
 According to the 80/20 principle, twenty percent of your activities will generate eighty percent of your results.
 Using this principle, make sure you focus on the tasks that absolutely matter.

-4. Transmute Invest energy.
+4. Invest energy.
 Your energy must be invested otherwise it will be lost.
 Once you’ve identified your key tasks, put all your energy into them while eliminating any distractions.

 5. Refill energy.
 Take breaks regularly so as to maintain good energy levels.